BondT1/Express.js-Note-Taker/README.md

 ## Description

-The aim of this project was to create a fully functionla note taker using Express.js, which allows the user to create new notes, save them to a sidebar, and delete them.
+The aim of this project was to create a fully functional note taker using Express.js, which allows the user to create new notes, save them to a sidebar, and delete them.
 The application was deployed with Heroku and contains an introductory page and the main note taker page.
 The main task was to create the back-end code for the application, creating a simple API and linking this to the front-end code already present.

 The features used to create this project consist of: